 How Much Can $500 in Bonds Earn You?

 Bonds are almost at the opposite end of the spectrum from stocks.
-Investment-grade bonds, generally means either government debt or corporate debt rated Baa or above, very rarely default.
+Investment-grade bonds generally mean either government debt or corporate debt rated Baa or above and very rarely default.
 Historically speaking, investors who buy good bonds almost always get their interest payments and money back at the end.

 This makes bonds a great choice for security-conscious investors.
 If you’re worried about risk, bonds address that concern.
 If you’re worried about liquidity, the security of a bond repayment makes them a very salable instrument.
 The tradeoff for this security?
 You collect significantly less on your investment over time.

 A bond is useful because it pays you its coupon rate, the interest on the note.
-This is generally done in either quarterly or monthly installments.
+This is generally paid in regular installments, often semiannually.
 It provides a steady stream of income, as opposed to stocks that require you to either sell and reinvest or hold over a long period of time.

 However, you make less on a bond’s interest payment than the average return on the stock market.
 The market is at higher risk and more volatile, so it has to offer higher returns.

-Of course, if you’d prefer to invest in bonds over a longer timeline, you could buy $500 in 30-year Treasury bonds each month for a year.
-Treasury bonds are currently being offered with a 4.5% interest rate.
-By the end of the 10th year, you would have over $22,800, assuming you reinvested the interest payments.
+Of course, if you prefer to invest in bonds over a longer timeline, you could buy $500 in 30-year Treasury bonds each month for a year.
+If those bonds yield 4.75% and interest payments are reinvested, the $6,000 invested could grow to roughly $9,300 to $9,500 after 10 years, depending on reinvestment rates.

 Factors to Consider When Investing